TbIKoBKa/solar/README.md

 <br />

-User-friendly Stellar wallet, featuring multi-signature, custom assets management and more.
+User-friendly DigitalBits wallet, featuring multi-signature, custom assets management and more.

 Runs on Mac OS, Windows, Linux, Android and iOS.